Skip to Content

 Unlike Shaker cabinets which are typically made of solid wood through and through, raised panel doors can be constructed using mixed materials.
 To add more ornamentation to the original wooden raised panel door design, glass or metal inserts may be used.

-Differences Between Shaker And Raised Panel
+Differences Between Shaker And Raised Panels

-Both Shaker style and raised panel style add a unique character to a kitchen and each option presents different advantages and disadvantages.
+Both the Shaker style and raised panel style add a unique character to a kitchen and each option presents different advantages and disadvantages.
 Below, we have outlined the differences between the two based on several qualities and factors:

-Appearance – The biggest and most noticeable difference between Shaker style cabinets and raised panel cabinets is their appearance.
+Appearance – The biggest and most noticeable difference between shaker-style cabinets and raised panel cabinets is their appearance.

 Installation.
 Raised panels and Shaker style both refer to the door style of the cabinet or drawer front.
 They do not refer to the kitchen cabinetry as a whole, which means that regardless of the door style used, the difficulty, method and cost of installation will vary depending on the overall design and layout of the cabinetry.